tera-toolbox/tera-toolbox/README.md

 * ... and many more

 # Developers: Adding auto-update compatibility to your module
+TBD: this is outdated and will be rewritten/moved to documentation soon.
 * You'll need to create two files in your root update directory (called UpdateRoot from now on): `module.json` and `manifest.json`.
 * `module.json` contains the UpdateRoot URL and optional other data.
 See [here](https://github.com/caali-hackerman/data-logger/blob/master/update/CaaliLogger/module.json) for an example.
 If you're distributing paid modules, you can add a `drmKey` parameter representing a unique per-user key (string) there as well.
 It'll be sent as a HTTP GET parameter when `manifest.json` is requested.
 * `manifest.json` contains a list of all files required for your module (relative to its root directory) and their corresponding SHA256 hashes.
 Furthermore, you must specify a list of all packet definitions and versions required by your module here.
 See [here](https://github.com/caali-hackerman/data-logger/blob/master/update/CaaliLogger/manifest.json) for an example.
 If you have files that shouldn't be overwritten, you can use `{"overwrite": false, "hash": [file hash]}` instead of just a string on a per-file basis.
 You can also specify for which game regions a file is downloaded.